-4. The Chandarpur tract, with the exception of Malkharoda Jagir, was part of the khalsa, or Crown, area of Sambalpur District when, in 1849, it was annexed as an escheat by the British Government.
+4. The Chandarpur tract, with the exception of Malkharoda Jagir, was part Recent history. of the khalsa, or Crown, area of Sambalpur District when, in 1849, it was annexed as an escheat by the British Government.
 But after the insurrection of Surendra Sa, a pretender to the Sambalpur throne, between 1857 and 1862, the khalsa parganas of Chandarpur and Padampur were granted as a taluk to Rup Singh, the father of the present talukdar, in recognition of services rendered to the British Government during the disturbances.
-The estate was given for forty years on an exceedingly light

-5. One of the results of history has been that this tract, rented even more lightly than Sambalpur District proper, has hitherto paid to Government only a trifling revenue.
+The estate was given for forty years on an exceedingly light quit-rent; but, the term of the grant having meanwhile expired, this has been at the present re-settlement raised to the level of an assessment.
+5. One of the results of history has been that this tract, rented even more Some results of history. lightly than Sambalpur District proper, has hitherto paid to Government only a triffing revenue.
 A more serious result has been forty years of controversy conducted against Government and against the talukdar by the gaontias, or headmen, of villages, who have claimed, and to some extent have obtained, the rights of the khalsa gaontias of Sambalpur, with whom they had an equal status when the country was taken under British rule.

-III .- THE PEOPLE.
+III.--THE PEOPLE.

-6. The population of the Chandarpur tract was 88,641 souls at the Census of 1901.
+6. The population of the Chandarpur tract was 88,641 souls at the Census Census population. of 1901.
 This registered a decrease of one per cent since 1891.
 The present density of population may be compared with that of the Bengal District of Sambalpur-

-Increase per cent in pop lation since 1891.
-Population per total area.
-Square miles of cultivated area.
+Increase per cent in p lation since 1891. population per total area.
+Square miles of culti- vated area.

-1 2 3 4
+2 3 4

-Chandarpur I per cent 274 363
+Chandarpur - 1 per cent 274 363

-Sambalpur + 3 ,, 214 394
+Sambalpur + 3 " 214 394